huashen218/convxai/README.md

 ```

    * [service_config.yml](convxai/configs/service_config.yml): In the common case, you don't need to modify this file unless you want to change the `relative paths` or the `class names` inside of `service_config.yml`.

+### Check pretrained data and models
+You can skip this step if you are going to use the default datasets and models of ConvXAI system.
+ConvXAI repository is self-contained, including:
+- **Two AI writing models**: are uploaded to Huggingface Hub.
+One is a *SciBERT-based classification* model (i.e., `huashen218/convxai-quality-model`), the other is a *GPT-based generative* model (i.e., `huashen218/convxai-quality-model`).
+The models will be automatically downloaded when deploying ConvXAI.
+- **CIA dataset**: collects paper abstracts from 2018-2022 in **C**HI, **I**CLR and **A**CL conferences.
+CIA dataset is for finetuning *GPT-based* model to generate scientific style quality scores.
+Data path is: `data/CIA`.
+- **XAI models**: contains pretrained checkpoints supporting conversational XAI modules to generate AI comments and explanations on-the-fly.
+Particularly, the `checkpoints/` include:
+   * `xai_writing_aspect_prediction/`: enables xai_models to generate AI comments related to the submitted paper's apsect label distribution.
+   * `xai_example_embeddings/`: saves embeddings from CIA datasets to enable xai_models to generate example-based explanations.
+The method is **NN\_DOT** method described in [this paper](https://aclanthology.org/2021.naacl-main.75.pdf)
+   * `xai_counterfactual_explainer_models/`: contains [MiCE](https://aclanthology.org/2021.findings-acl.336.pdf) counterfactual model pre-trained on our writing structure model.

+You can also train your own writing and XAI models from scratch.
+Please refer to the [ConvXAI Tutorial](#convxai-tutorials) for details.

 ## How to Run ConvXAI